 If they raise rates too fast and force the country into a recession, banks will have higher loan spreads but lower loan volumes.
 So, it's a delicate situation.
 However, buying and holding them long-term has historically proven to be better than timing it.

-This is why there is a considerable demand for Canadian bank ETFs
+Despite this, there is still high demand for Canadian bank ETFs

 Canadians and investors worldwide want a piece of Canada's Big 5 banks, as they are recognized as some of the best dividend-paying stocks in the world.
 That's why you won't find too many Canadian ETFs that don't have a heavy position towards Canada's banks.